 On the Backed-up ECS Instances tab, click the

-ImportantYou can restore only instances that are stopped and have no backup job in progress.
-When you restore an ECS instance to a specific point in time, all data on the protected Cloud Disks generated after that point in time will be erased.
+ImportantYou can restore an instance only if it is stopped and no backup job is in progress.
+When you restore an instance to a specific backup point, all data created on the protected cloud disks after that point is permanently deleted.
 Proceed with caution.

 In the dialog box that appears, select Start the ECS instance after the rollback if needed, and then click OK.